16 Reasons to Choose a Career in Nursing

 7 | Nurses Get to Do Exciting Work

 Each day with patients can be different.
 Whether in a clinic, office, a hospital, or an organization, nursing is not dull.
-In the McKinsey Frontline Workforce Survey from November 2021 by AMN Healthcare, data showed that 32% of nurses had plans to leave their current positions.
+In a McKinsey Frontline Workforce Survey from November 2021 by AMN Healthcare, data showed that 32% of nurses had plans to leave their current positions.
 Only 29% of these nurses planned to stay in a direct patient care role.

 The rest of the nurses had plans to move into a non-beside role, further their education, or leave the workforce to focus on their family or other life goals.
 Nurses who planned to leave direct patient care wanted work-life balance, flexible work hours, safe working environments, better compensation, and more manageable workloads.